 This erotic romantic thriller directed by Roman Polanski follows a couple who come across a French woman on their trip to Istanbul.
 The husband, Nigel, meets the woman’s husband, who seems to be a frustrated, cynical man.
 He tells Nigel about his relationship with his wife in the past, which includes their bizarre exploration of sadomasochistic and voyeuristic fantasies.
 The film wasn’t a big success and isn’t considered to be on the level of Polanski’s finest works but is, nevertheless, a fiercely bold work from the master director.

 3. Quills (2000)

 ‘Quills’ explores the life of French writer and revolutionary politician Marquis de Sade.
-Starring Geoffrey Rush in the lead role along with Kate Winslet, Joaquin Phoenix and Michael Caine in supporting roles, the film features numerous scenes involving sexual violence and bizarre masochistic fantasies.
-However, the makers themselves have made clear that the film does not intend to be a realistic depiction of Marquis de Sade’s life and instead it uses aspects of Sade’s controversial life in order to explore themes of sexual violence, religion, pornography, art and censorship.
-Philip Kaufman does an incredible job, crafting a bizarre world of brutal fantasies and gets the best out of his stellar cast.
+Starring Geoffrey Rush in the lead role along with Kate Winslet, Joaquin Phoenix, and Michael Caine in supporting roles, the film features numerous scenes involving sexual violence and bizarre masochistic fantasies.
+However, the makers themselves have made clear that the film does not intend to be a realistic depiction of Marquis de Sade’s life, and instead it uses aspects of Sade’s controversial life in order to explore themes of sexual violence, religion, pornography, art, and censorship.
+Philip Kaufman does an incredible job of crafting a bizarre world of brutal fantasies and gets the best out of his stellar cast.

 Read More: Movies Like Requiem For A Dream